 Although many people think of food in Central America to be lesser than Mexican cuisine, they aren’t eating the right food!

 Honduran food is a reflection of its culture and history, which has deep influences from Spanish colonialism but is also heavily influenced by the Caribbean culture on the coast, immigrants from Africa and and the indigenous Lenca population, which exists in Honduras and El Salvador.
 Such mix of cultures makes Honduras one of the countries with the best food.

-One of the most unique dishes are tajadas, which use fried plantains – a staple in Honduran cuisine, hopped with ground meat and cabbage.
+TAJADAS – This dish uses fried plantains – a staple in Honduran cuisine, topped with ground meat and cabbage.
 It’s simple but very filling and good cooks use the right spices.

-And machuca, found throughout Central America is a delicious fish soup from the Afro-Latino Garifuna culture.
-With coconut milk and spicy peppers, a typical recipe is with fish but may also include shrimp or conch.
+MACHUCA – Found throughout Central America, this is a delicious fish soup from the Afro-Latino Garifuna culture, made with coconut milk and spicy peppers.
+A typical recipe is with fish but may also include shrimp or conch.

-And tortillas are present at every meal.
-Although as corn is very important to the Lenca community and so most tortillas here are made with corn.
+TORTILLAS – Present at every meal, alhough as corn is very important to the Lenca community, most tortillas here are made with corn.